JeanLiew/Diet-Classification-Model/README.md

 With veganism on the rise and competing with other fad-diets, it has come to light that we could take this opportunity to specialise in products that will offer a win-win situation.

->What if we could market products, where both dietary community can consume?
+>What if we could market products suitable for both dietary community?

 Using NLTK, TfidfVectoriser and logistic regression model, we are able to identify the top important words in the conversation among the community and dive deep into the list of ingredients that is being discussed.
 This shines light to what is the common acceptable ingredients used and the rest would be up to the marketing team to identify its feasiblity of production.